-There's nothing worse than releasing an application into the wild and receiving a bunch of emails saying that they can't access the dashboard, or worse that their colleagues are seeing data they aren't allowed to see.
+There's nothing worse than releasing an application and immediately receiving multiple emails saying that users can't access the dashboard, or worse, that their colleagues are seeing data they aren't allowed to see.

 Since Section Access acts as a selection it is very simple to test.
-What I suggest you do is comment out the keywords and create a simple sheet and test the user's access.
+What we suggest you do is comment out the keywords, create a simple sheet and test the user's access.
 You can filter on USERID to limit the data to what they will see when Section Access is applied.